angelovangel/beautiful-jekyll/aboutme.md

 **Since 2008**

-  * **Group leader**, Department of Microbiology, Technical University of Munich, Germany
+**Group leader**, Department of Microbiology, Technical University of Munich, Germany

-Short text:
-* First item
-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.
+*Research topics*
+* Screening, purification and biochemical characterization of polysaccharide-degrading enzymes from extremophilic microorganisms and from metagenomic libraries
+* Natural transformation in Gram-positive microorganisms
+* Metabolic engineering of Thermus thermophilus and Micrococcus luteus

+**2004-2008**
+**Postdoctoral fellow**, Institute of Microbiology and Genetics, Georg-August-University Göttingen

+* New cellulolytic and hemicellulolytic enzymes derived from the metagenomes of cellulosic biomass-degrading microbial consortia